History of Scouting America: 2020s

 From 2019 to 2020, membership in the BSA programs dropped by 43%, from 1.97 million to 1.12 million.
 This was due in part to the COVID-19 pandemic but also to children being interested in other activities such as sports leagues, busy life schedule and the perception that BSA is "old fashioned".
 The Girl Scouts also experienced a similar drop in numbers.
 As a response to the drop in membership and therefore funding (dropping from $394 million in 2019 to $187 million), the membership fee rose from $66 to $72 in August 2021.

 On Feb 18, 2020, the Boy Scouts of America national organization filed for Chapter 11 bankruptcy, to create a sustainable means of compensating victims of past Boy Scouts of America sex abuse cases, while also allowing scouting to continue at the local level.

 In March 2020, as the COVID-19 pandemic caused difficulties around in-person scouting, the BSA launched "Scouting at Home", and published exemptions and extensions to allow flexibility in the face of quarantines and social distancing requirements.

 In 2023, BSA agreed to pay $2.46 billion to settle claims by some 82,000 former Boy Scouts who said they had been sexually abused by BSA officials and volunteers.

+In 2026, BSA combined the boy and girl handbooks into one unified handbook.